Introduction

 "imagery_upload_data": {

-"url": "https://solvi-projects.s3.eu-west-1.amazonaws.com",
+"url": "https://solvi-production.s3.eu-west-1.amazonaws.com",

 "fields": {